Internal Competition Rules

 14. Annual Competitions: There are several internal competitions that Abingdon Camera Club traditionally holds throughout the year.
 They are as follows:

 (A) Image of the Year Competition.
 Each member may enter a maximum of two digital images, two colour prints and two monochrome prints of any subject.
-All images submitted must represent new work, preferably taken during the last 12 months.
-Specifically, no image should have appeared in any event or publication more than 1 year before the competition, nor should it have previously been used in an event organised by a PAGB affiliated body, other than during the current competition year.
+All images submitted must have been entered for a club competition in the current season.
 The entries will be judged in the “Open” category and the winner of the Colour Print competition will be presented with the President’s Cup.
 The winner of the Mono Print competition will be presented with Arthur Morgan Cup.
 Subject to ratification by the Committee, the winning image will be entered into the CACC Image of the Year Competition for the Norman Wadsworth Silver Trophy.

 (B) Three-on-a-Theme Competition.
 Each member may enter a maximum of two sets of digital images and two sets of prints (monochrome or colour) of any subject matter.
 Each set shall consist of 3 images or 3 prints to be viewed together in a side-by-side arrangement.
 Authors must clearly indicate the positioning and orientation of each image within the arrangement (eg, L-left, C-centre, R-right).
 No image or print must have been used in any previous Three-on-a-Theme Competition.
 Entries will be judged as sets in the “Open” category.
 The Broadhurst Trophy will be awarded for the winning DPI set.
 The Roberts Trophy will be awarded for the winning Colour print set.
 The Three on a Theme, Monochrome Prints Trophy will be awarded for the winning Monochrome/Black and White print set.